What is Agile Project Management?

 Teams regularly reflect and adjust behavior according to the changes that happen in and around keeping up with the competitors.

-Why Should We Use Agile Project Management?
+Why Should we use Agile Project Management?

-Pillars of Agile framework
+The Pillars of the Agile framework are as follows.

 - Inspection: Appropriate checks are done to keep track of the progress towards Agile aims to detect unacceptable variances.